jhajagos/SynthMedTopia/prediction_matrix/templates/README.md

  `["independent", "discharge"]` independent variable and for the variables that we are trying to predict `["dependent", "discharge"]`.

-The `"type"` paramameter supports the following maps: `"one-to-one"`, `"one-to-many"` and `"one-to-many-class"`.
+The `"type"` parameter supports the following maps: `"one-to-one"`, `"one-to-many"` and `"one-to-many-class"`.
 The simplest to start with is `"one-to-one"`.
 This pairs a `"transaction_id"` with one and only one row of the target table specified by the `"table_name"` parameter.
-T

 ## Mapping multiple relational database tables

+The `"one-to-many`" maps a relations that is one-to-many.

 ## Running the mapper script